Skip to main content

 • Read the bill first: Look for three things at once: the assessed value, any line that already says homeowners’ exemption, and every extra charge or parcel tax listed separately.

-• Call the right office the first time: Use the county contacts directory.
-The assessor handles exemptions, valuation, and Proposition 19 claims.
+• Call the right office the first time: The assessor handles exemptions, valuation, and Proposition 19 claims.
 The tax collector handles the bill, payments, and installment plans.
 The clerk of the board handles formal appeals.
 The State Controller handles PTP at 1-800-952-5661.

 • Gather one full document packet: Keep copies of the tax bill, deed, ID, occupancy proof, income records, and loan balance statements together.
 The PTP checklist is a good model even if you are applying for other relief.

-• Ask about local line-item exemptions separately: The BOE says you must contact the agency or district shown next to the charge.
+• Ask about local line-item exemptions separately: You must contact the agency or district shown next to the charge.
 Your county assessor usually cannot remove a school parcel tax just because you are over 65.

 • Keep notes on every call: Write down the date, the office, the person’s name, and what they told you to send.
 This matters when paperwork goes missing.